Oral Arguments in the Montana School Choice Case are Today

 [violates] the Religion Clauses or Equal Protection Clause of the United States Constitution to invalidate a generally available and religiously neutral student-aid program simply because the program affords students the choice of attending religious schools?

-In other words, what is largely at stake is the issue of the constitutionality of state level provisions, generally known as Blaine Amendments, which were designed to prohibit public funding from benefitting religious institutions.
+In other words, what is largely at stake is the issue of the constitutionality of state level provisions, generally known as Blaine Amendments, which were designed to prohibit public funding from benefiting religious institutions.

 Importantly, the case aims to challenge Blaine Amendments under the Equal Protection Clause of the 14thamendment.
 On this front the Independence Institute has played an important role with the filing of an amicus brief stressing the longstanding pejorative nature of the term “sectarian” which the Montana Constitution retained upon re-ratification in the 1970s.
 The II brief is cited in a recent Atlantic piece addressing the issue of inter-denominational prejudice in the context of Blaine Amendments.